YIZHUANG/webpack-merge-config/README.md

 module.exports = merge(config1, config2, {
   priority: 2
 });
-// if priority is 2, the lib will use unshift instead of push, this is useful for CSS related config. //              //Otherwise, leave it empty.
+// If priority is 2, the lib will use unshift instead of push, this is useful for CSS related config.
+// For example, appends MiniCssExtractPlugin to the front.
+// Else, the third argument can be left empty.
 ```

 ## More examples